badlogic/mariozechner.at/src/posts/2025-12-22-year-in-review-2025/index.md

 It's been one and a half years since I did a [year in review](/posts/2024-07-15-two-years-in-review/), which actually covered two years.
 As 2025 comes to a close, I figured I want to get an overview of what I did this year with my life outside of family and business.
 As usual, it was a mix of technical stuff, hacktivism, and general bullshittery.
 I figured I'd just write it all out in a hopefully concise way.
 For me, to have a memory of what happened.
 For you, to possibly find interesting bits and pieces that are useful to you as well.

-If you have a look at the header image, you will see a bit of a gap for March and February.
+If you have a look at the header image, you will see a bit of a gap for February and March.
 Reason being: I have become old.
 I suppose that's the most interesting observation about this year for me.
 My body is falling apart slowly.
 I spent some time in the hospital and then needed quite a bit of time to recover, which meant I didn't have the energy outside of family stuff to do anything really.
 That explains the gap in my GitHub contributions.

 Anyways, with all of that out of the way, here we go.
 Let's start with the one project I'm most proud of.